 - Admission consideration is primarily based on your most recent studies.
 However, we will review your overall academic record.
 Studies must have been completed in a College of Applied Arts and Technology (Ontario), or equivalent accredited institution as determined by Brock University.

-- Those with a one-year academic certificate and an overall average of 75% (3.00 GPA on a scale of 4.0) will be considered for admission.
+- Applicants with a one-year academic certificate and an overall average of 75% will be considered for admission.
 Transfer credit is not granted for one-year certificate programs.
-If you have completed a two–year academic diploma with a 70% (2.7 GPA), or two years of a three-year academic diploma with 70% (2.7 GPA), you will also be considered for transfer credit.
+If you have completed a two or three-year diploma or two years of a three-year diploma with 70%, your application will be assessed for transfer credit.
 Some programs require higher admission averages.
 Therefore, admission is not guaranteed by the attainment of the minimum requirements.